NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VolumeaxiVolumeAnalysisExplanabilityAndInterpretabilityOnCbct/README.md

 <!-- Add a short paragraph describing the project. -->

-Artificial Intelligences offer a wide range of applications.
-There is more and more research about its uses in the medical field and especially on patient images.
-The question of trustworthiness is on every mind, every time a prediction is given.
-For that reason, we propose to develop **interpretable deep learning models** for the automated classification of impacted maxillary canines and assessment of root resorption in adjacent teeth using Cone-Beam Computed Tomography (CBCT).
-Deep learning models based on Convolutional Neural Network (CNN) architectures were developed and evaluated for classifying impacted maxillary canine position and detecting root resorption.
-Gradient-weighted Class Activation Mapping (Grad-CAM) was integrated to generate visual explanations of the CNN predictions, enhancing interpretability and trustworthiness for clinical adoption.
+This project aims to develop interpretable deep learning models for the automated classification of impacted maxillary canines and assessment of dental root resorption in adjacent teeth using Cone-Beam Computed Tomography (CBCT).
+Impacted maxillary canines (IC) are a common clinical problem that can lead to complications if not diagnosed and treated early.
+We propose to develop a 3D slicer module, called Volume Analysis, eXplainability and Interpretability (Volume-AXI), with the goal of providing users  an explainable approach for classification of bone and teeth structural defects in CBCT scans gray-level images.
+We test various deep learning models based on Monai Convolutional Neural Network (CNN) architectures to classify  impacted maxillary canine position and detect root resorption.
+Gradient-weighted Class Activation Mapping (Grad-CAM) has already been  integrated to generate visual explanations of the CNN predictions, enhancing interpretability and trustworthiness for clinical adoption.